 Gene prediction and annotation

 Due to recent developments in sequencing, complete genomes are being determined at an ever increasing rate.
 However, the correct identification of many genes remains a major challenge.
 In order to identify and determine the structure of genes, for which no experimental information is available yet, and spliced-alignments between the transcript and the genomic sequence cannot be produced, we need to use predictive in silico methods, based on intrinsic approaches.
-Our lab is involved in many gene and genome annotation projects, mostly of plants, but also of animals, and unicellular organisms.
+Our lab is involved in many gene and genome annotation projects, mostly of plants, but also of animals, fungi, and unicellular organisms.

-Gene and genome evolution
+Gene and genome duplications

 VIB / UGent